Video and Photographic Works of Artist Bessma Khalaf - Louie-Meager Art Gallery

 - Lecture on Ms. Khalaf's work: Thursday, March 12, 2015, 12:00pm - 1:00pm

-The Louie-Meager Museum of Art presents the video and photographic works of interdisciplinary artist Bessma Khalaf, in the exhibition, Confluence, from February 16th through March 13, 2015.
+The Louie-Meager Museum of Art presents the video and photographic works of artist Bessma Khalaf, in the exhibition, Confluence, from February 16th through March 13, 2015.
 The gallery is free and open to the public during operating hours.

 Ms. Khalaf will present a lecture on her work in the gallery on Thursday, March 12, 2015 from 12:00pm to 1:00pm.